Hotel California Guitar Solos Tab

 In this free online guitar lesson I demonstrate how I play the guitar solos in “Hotel California” by the Eagles featuring guitarists Don Felder and Joe Walsh.
 These examples are suitable for intermediate and advanced level players who have learned pentatonic, major and harmonic minor scale patterns.
 You can follow along using the free tools below including guitar tab, a play along guitar backing jam track, and an audio mp3 of the performance.

 You can view and download my free Hotel-California-Guitar-Solo-Tabs PDF file here.
 This file is just an interpretation of some select song parts.
 You may only use it for private study, scholarship, or research.
-You may also want to work with the native Hotel California Guitar Pro file.

 You can stream and download my free Hotel California jam track here.
 It includes the accompaniment for just the guitar solo sections.
 This mp3 was made with a MIDI file and GuitarPro6 (the same program I used to make the guitar tab).